How many people in the UK have herpes?

 • Keeping the infected area clean by using salt water to wash it gently.

-• Using an ice pack wrapped in a flannel or towel to help soothe your skin.
+• Use an ice pack wrapped in a washcloth or towel to help soothe your skin.

-• Drinking plenty of fluids, which will make it less painful when you pass urine and also dilute it.
+• Drinking plenty of fluids will make it less painful when you pass urine and also dilute it.

 Things to avoid when your herpes symptoms are active: